institutotim/wp-theme-mapasculturais/README.md

 > **Portal do Mapas Culturais** is a website that gathers information about *Mapas Culturais* platform, providing institutional information about the project as well serving as plataform for development and support of the project.

+# Install

+* Copy this repository to `wp-content` directory of your Wordpress install;
+* Activate this theme at the menu 'Apperance/Themes';
+* Install suggested plugins (ACF and others) at the menu 'Plugins';
+* Create the following pages:
+  * Homepage, using model 'Homepage';
+  * News;

 ## Development setup

 ### Requirements